Bobby Robson: Personal life

 Robson met Elsie Gray on a trip back to his parents' home in Langley Park.
 Gray was a student nurse, and later a teacher.
 They were married on 25 June 1955 with Fulham teammate Tom Wilson as Robson's best man.
+They had three sons: Andrew, Paul and Mark.

 After 1991, Robson was repeatedly diagnosed with cancer.
 He had several operations and in 2006 was operated on for a brain tumour.
-This, on occasion, affected his work; while at Porto, for example, Robson had malignant melanoma, which resulted in his missing the first few months of the 1995–96 season.
+This, on occasion, affected his work; while at Porto, for example, Robson had melanoma, which resulted in his missing the first few months of the 1995–96 season.

 On 17 October 2006, it was revealed that Robson had been given the all-clear and was set to see out his contract as consultant to the Irish team.
 Robson revealed on 7 May 2007 he had been diagnosed with cancer for the fifth time.
 On 17 May 2008, Robson was the guest of honour at the 2008 FA Cup Final at Wembley Stadium when Portsmouth defeated Cardiff City 1–0.
 He presented the trophy to the victorious captain, Sol Campbell.